mmbman/Katagiri/jewel-mirror-awareness.md

 You are whole universe, and you are perfect harmony; that’s why you are alive.

 Perfect harmony with what?
-Whole universe, including truth; all things visible and invisble.
+Whole universe, including truth; all things visible and invisible.
 The whole universe comes together and harmonizes in your life.
 Supports your life.
 This is called the true man.

 And then Rinzai got up from his seat and grasped the monk and shook him, saying “Speak!
 Speak!”